 I am currently 27 weeks pregnant so you know, I’m getting there!
 I love shopping, I love fashion, I love staying on top of all the latest trends, I love clothes period.
 Needless to say, none of that has changed just because I’m pregnant.
-While there are some maternity clothes out there that are cute and fashion forward, this time around I am really making my wardrobe and the clothes I already own work for me.
+While there are some maternity clothes out there that are cute and fashion forward, this time around I am really making my wardrobe and the clothes I already own work for me for my pregnancy wardrobe.

 The only actual maternity piece I’ve purchased is splurging on one pair of Citizens Of Humanity maternity skinny jeans.
 Every single other piece I wear is non maternity.
 In my eyes, when I spend money on clothes, I want to spend my money on clothes that I can wear whenever I want, not for only nine months.
 When I was pregnant with my son over four years ago, I went all out and bought maternity everything.
 Honestly, the pieces weren’t that great or flattering and they all went in a donation pile once my son was here.
 I felt like I wasted a whole lot of money.
 Simply put, I love the clothes in my closet and I want to continue wearing them.
 It’s easier than you think.

 Here are my top 5 tips on making your wardrobe last during your pregnancy.

 Once your bump is big enough, take inventory.
 Try on every pair of jeans, every top, every dress.
 See what has the potential to work and what will never work.
 For example, all of my jeans still fit in the legs because I’m not gaining any weight there.
 Of course they don’t fit over my belly though.
 I’ve got lots of jeans that are super low waist so I’m still able to wear them zipped and buttoned at 27 weeks.
 If you own lots of loose tees like I do, those will work perfectly for a growing bump!
 Same goes for most maxi dresses and loose flowing dresses.
 You’d be surprised at how many things will work for you that you already own.